 Ease of use is arguably the leader of the pack in terms of managed SD-WAN's advantages over DIY.
 Massive volumes of data flow through an SD-WAN, directed by enterprises' unique sets of business policies and prioritization rules.
 Unfortunately, this requires upfront work in network design.
 A network administrator must develop the network rules and maintain them on an ongoing basis to ensure the solution delivers optimal bottom-line business benefits and adapts over time to evolutions in the network.
 Putting this important task in the hands of internal personnel with limited SD-WAN experience may lead to suboptimal performance.

-Managed SD-WAN takes the labor-intensive elements and uncertainties out of SD-WAN and puts it into the capable hands of dedicated professionals with the training and experience to design and maintain an optimally performing SD-WAN network.
+Managed SD-WAN takes the labour-intensive elements and uncertainties out of SD-WAN and puts it into the capable hands of dedicated professionals with the training and experience to design and maintain an optimally performing SD-WAN network.

 There's no denying that reliable high-speed internet performance is as important to a business's ongoing success as its employees or the products and services it sells.
 As such, more organizations are hiring their own IT staff, but skilled employees are becoming harder to find.